Gov. Candidate Allen West's Wife, Angela, Arrested For DWI With Child In Car

-DALLAS, Texas (CBSDFW.COM) – Angela West, wife of Texas Governor candidate Allen West, was arrested and charged with driving while intoxicated with a child in the car Friday night.
+DALLAS, Texas (CBSDFW.COM) – Angela West, wife of Texas Gubernatorial candidate Allen West, was arrested and charged for allegedly driving while intoxicated with a child in the car Friday night, August 20.

 At 8:44 p.m.
 Aug.
 20, an officer assigned to DPD’s DWI Squad stopped West’s vehicle for a traffic violation in the 2300 block of W. Northwest Highway.

-Note: UPDATE: Dallas Police Chief Garcia is expected to speak at 3:30 p.m. regarding the arrest of Angela West, wife of Texas Gubernatorial candidate Allen West.
-Video above at 3:30pm or when the press conference begins.